Skip to contents

 n

-Average cluster size at each planned interim analysis.
+Mean cluster size at each planned interim analysis.

 max_n

-Maximum cluster size.
+Maximum mean cluster size.

-A vector of length 2 with expected cluster sizes under the null and alternative hypotheses.
+A vector of length 2 with expected mean cluster sizes under the null and alternative hypotheses.
 For simplicity, the expected sizes with non-binding futility boundaries are calculated assuming the futility boundaries are binding.

 max_total